 Like in menu select, it is possible, to go back from function card menu to profile menu or close the profile menu.
-The control navigation items are displayed in the scanning Invacare[®] LiNX
+The control navigation items are displayed in the scanning process.
+The duration of time before the next item is displayed, is shown by an indicator ring.

-- 1. Give select input, if control navigation item A is displayed. - 5.3 Using the multipurpose buttons
+1. Give select input, if control navigation item (A) is displayed.

+5.3 Using the multipurpose buttons